bbvch/farbsort-websocket/README.md

 Installing & running
 ---
 New versions can be installed over any old installed versions, python pip takes care of that.
-For a version rollback the newer versions have to be uninstalled first
+For a version rollback the newer versions have to be uninstalled first.
+All necessary dependencies will be installed as well.

 1. Download the latest release for your platform
 1. install using pip